Quantum information with quantum-like bits: Conclusions

+Future work could explore new possibilities regarding the choice of resources used for information processing.
+For example, our framework could be extended to other flavors of Kuramoto-type models, where oscillators are represented by vectorial variables \cite{amdeaguiar2023} or elements of a unitary group. \cite{lohe2009,scholes2022} Other classical systems could be used as a resource for information processing in a similar fashion as what we proposed here.
+An example in this regard is the Fermi--Pasta--Ulam--Tsingau chain, where isolated solitary waves, emerging from symplectic classical nonlinear dynamics, could be used to store and process information in a QL fashion. \cite{memoryFPU,FPUglasses,quantumFPU,berman2005} Since the dynamics of this classical model are Hamiltonian, the approach may allow for a well-defined classical detailed balance condition, which could be enforced to match its quantum analog and ensure correct long-time thermalization. \cite{thermalization}

-Finally, it can be a fascinating topic for future research to connect QL information processing introduced here to other information theories on human decision-making and psychology derived in the framework of contextual probability models.
-This idea has been extensively discussed in the literature of QL probabilistic models.\cite{khrennikov2016,ozawa2020,scholes2024,widdows2023} Implementing our formalism on brain-like neuromorphic circuits \cite{pal2024} can foster theoretical and experimental investigations in this framework.
+Finally, it can be a fascinating topic for future research to connect QL information processing introduced here to other information theories on human decision-making and psychology derived in the framework of QL contextual probability models. \cite{khrennikov2016,ozawa2020,scholes2024,widdows2023} Implementing our formalism on brain-like neuromorphic circuits \cite{pal2024} can support theoretical and experimental investigations in this framework.